nvr-rug/src/scripts/README.md

-       'att'  : Smart mapping based on attribute triples (proper names usually), default 'init' : Smart mapping based on number of initial matches for a set of mappings 'freq' : Smart mapping based on frequency of the variables (currently not implemented) -prin : Print more specific output, such as individual (average) F-scores for the smart initial mappings, and the matching and non-matching triples
+       'att'  : Smart mapping based on attribute triples (proper names usually), default 'init' : Smart mapping based on number of initial matches for a set of mappings 'freq' : Smart mapping based on frequency of the variables (currently not implemented) -prin : Print more specific output, such as individual (avg) F-scores for the smart initial mappings, and the matching and non-matching triples
 -sense: Use this to do sense experiments
        'normal' : Don't change anything, just use triples as is (default)
-       'wrong'  : Always use the wrong sense for a concept - used to see impact of concept identification 'ignore' : Ignore sense - meaning we always produced the correct sense 'base'   : Always use the first sense for a concept (baseline) -sig  : Number of significant digits to output (default 4)
+       'wrong'  : Always use the wrong sense for a concept; used to see impact of concept identification 'ignore' : Ignore sense - meaning we always produced the correct sense 'base'   : Always use the first sense for a concept (baseline) -sig  : Number of significant digits to output (default 4)